Is A Trust Right For You?

 Revocable Versus Irrevocable Trusts

-As the names imply, a revocable trust can be modified or canceled by the grantor (the person who sets up the trust), while an irrevocable trust requires the grantor to give up control of the assets in the trust.
+A revocable trust gives the grantor (the person who creates the trust) an ongoing ability to change the trust and its terms, while an irrevocable trust requires the grantor to give up control of the assets in the trust.
 Assets in a revocable trust are part of the grantor’s estate, making them subject to estate tax, divorce, and claims of creditors.
 Assets in an irrevocable trust are not part of the grantor’s estate and can be structured to avoid estate tax, divorce, and claims of creditors.
 Both types of trusts allow your heirs to avoid the fees and publication of estate details associated with probate, but only an irrevocable trust can protect assets from creditors.

 Directing Funds To Minor Beneficiaries